top of page

 While I rarely remember a social life without access to smart technology, such as smartphones, laptops, tablets and iPads, I still feel disoriented by their vast presence.
 In public spaces, on buses, on tubes, in parks, even in restaurants, cafes and at home, we often miss opportunities to connect and really be with each other.
 Just a few days ago, I was sitting on a train, in close proximity to all these colourful people with their colourful life stories, sharing this unique journey together.
 Now, what could have been an intimate and connecting experience actually felt more isolating than sitting on an empty train.
 It looked like we were all together, but in reality we were alone together.
 We were all sitting alone, avoiding each other, plugged into our own world, focused on our music or podcasts, staring at our little screen in front of us.

-These questions are for the both of us; for your and me.
+These questions are for the both of us; for you and me.
 While I actively try to be more accessible for the social community around me to make contact, it's still not my default behaviour.
 I have to actively remind myself to turn off my music and remove my headphones to connect to the social world around me.
 I don't always feel like doing that.
-I really enjoy contemplating landscapes with good music resonating in my ears.
+I really enjoy contemplating landscapes while good rhythms and beats bounce into my ears.
 However, I want to try more.
+I want to try harder.
 Only then will I be able to care for you more, and isn't that what it's all about?

 SIGN UP FOR THE